lgersman/pragmatic-angular/README.md

 These mantra seemed to be state of the art for a long time.

 While using [AngularJS] with such modules I recognized that most of these directive wrappers
-* just delegate options/method calls to the targeted [jQuery] plugin
+* just delegate options/method calls to the wrapped [jQuery] plugin
-* don't provide additional functionality
+* dont provide additional functionality
 * consist mostly of boilerplate code doing nothing than blow up my webapp size
 * contain bugs which slow down my development process